Dan88Hus/ProjectStockPicker/README.md

 # ProjectStockPicker

-program will choose max and minimum prices from Hash , it also contains hash to array code
+program will choose max and minimum prices from Array , Array to hash because it may developed for days as well. it also contains hash to array code